America’s Militarized Police

 And so terrorism also gave local police departments a new justification and rationalization for becoming militarized.

-Not only was it drug users anymore, now we have potential terrorists coming to the U.S.
+Not only was it drug users anymore, now we had potential terrorists coming to the U.S.

 Well, yeah, but what it did was, you know, you've got these SWAT teams sitting around in a maybe smaller town, and if they don't have any terrorists to go fight, they don't want that tank to get rusty.